kkkamur07/repcheck/README.md

 - to check the **associativity of the code**
 - **ease of reproducibility** of the code

-But the bottleneck currently facing is about the executing and identification of code snippets to run to check reproducibility.
+But the bottleneck currently facing is about the executing and identification of code snippets to run to check reproducibility $\to$ this is also a question of how reproducible the script is.

 ***